Windom's Way: Original novel

 The film was based on a 1952 novel by James Ramsey Ullman, which was reportedly inspired by Dr. Gordon S. Seagrave, who was imprisoned for allegedly helping the Karen people.
 The novel was set in the fictitious island state of Papaan.

 Ullman says he wanted to tell the story how "in between man – call him the liberal – can get caught between the rollers of fanaticism or authoritarianism on either side; the case of a man trying to do his job and be a human being among other human beings and how hard this is in the twentieth century."
 Ullman admitted the story of Seagrove "was somewhere in the back of my mind" when he wrote the book.

 The book was a Literary Guild choice and became a best seller in the US.

+The Guardian called it "sympathetic and readable."

 Ullman wrote a first draft of a play based on the book.

 Production

 Film rights to Windom's Way were bought by Carl Foreman, who wrote the script.
 He sold the rights to this and two other properties to Earl St John of Rank Film Productions, who in January 1955 announced it as part of its schedule for that year (but it would not be made for another two years).
+The company was making an increasing amount of movies overseas at the time to combat the threat of television.

 The script was rewritten and 'Anglicized' by Anthony Perry.
 Perry's draft was considered too "political" and was rewritten by Jill Craigie to be softened.
 However, the resulting work was considerably more left-wing than Rank's other colonial war films of this time such as The Planter's Wife and Simba.

 Ronald Neame had just left The Seventh Sin (1957) during production.
 He was contacted by his old producing partner John Bryan who suggested Neame make Windom's Way with Peter Finch.

 Finch made the film immediately after returning from Australia where he made Robbery Under Arms.
-Part of the location shoot took place in Corsica.
+Part of the location shoot took place in Corsica in May 1957 for three weeks.
 The rest was filmed at Pinewood.

+It was Mary Ure's first movie under her contract with Rank.
+Best known for the play Look Back in Anger she had been under contract to Alex Korda, and after he died her contract transferred to Rank.
+She kept turning down scripts, saying "The trouble is the British film industry doesn't have enough good writers."
+However she agreed to make Windom's Way.
+After finishing the film she married John Osborne and went to American to perform Look Back in Anger on Broadway.

 Neame says Corsica was a "difficult location".